Stephanie & Laith's First Colony Inn Wedding

 Basnight's Lone Cedar was the caterer.
 The chimichurri on top of the steak was soooo good!
 At the time, I was 5 months pregnant so I really appreciated how yummy everything was!

 After dinner we snuck away for a couple pre-sunset shots.

 The rest of the night was a continuation of their celebration of love.
 I loved watching everyone dance the Dabkeh, a celebratory folk dance that combines line and circle dancing.
 Laith's family is originally from Jordan and it was great seeing the ways they payed homage to his culture.

 Stephanie and Laith's wedding was perfect for them.
-They spent the day celebrating what they cared about, their love for eachother and their family!
+They spent the day celebrating what they cared about, their love for each other and their families!

 Ceremony Venue: The Beach in front of First Colony Inn in Nags Head, NC

 Reception Venue: The First Colony Inn in Nags Head, NC